 When we watch a film, the experience washes over us.
-We pay attention to the story and recognize its effect, but we may not notice techniques that move us—the underlying anatomy that makes up each film.
-In a series of four two-hour sessions, Vanderbilt faculty members in cinema and media arts lead interactive discussions on the primary categories of film technique and the aesthetic experience of the moving image.
+We pay attention to the story and recognize its effect, but we may not notice the techniques that move us—the underlying anatomy that makes up every film.
+In a series of four two-hour sessions, Vanderbilt faculty members in cinema and media arts lead interactive discussions on film technique and the aesthetic experience of the moving image.

-Seminar sessions will progress and build on each other—replicating the creative process of film production and the aesthetic choices made at every stage that govern the look and effect of the final work of art.
-Along the way, we’ll watch clips and discuss techniques within the context of film history, genre, and the key movements that revolutionized how a film could be made and watched.
+Seminar sessions will progress and build on each other.
+We’ll watch clips and discuss techniques within the context of film history, genre, and the key movements that revolutionized how a film could be made and watched.

 Each session is on a Tuesday, 6-8pm, in the Belcourt’s second floor Jackson Education and Engagement Space.

 Session 1: Mise-en-scène | Literally translated as “placement in the scene,” mise-en-scène is an umbrella term for location, set design, lighting, and the arrangement of people and things to be filmed.
 What difference does it make to shoot in a dark studio—the model of classical Hollywood cinema—versus the location shooting of Italian neo-realism or the Berlin School?
 What are the aesthetic and ethical dimensions of controlling mise-en-scène as opposed to allowing contingency to determine the content of the shot?
 Led by Se Young Kim